aureljared/transmission-dsl5028en/README.md

 ## Why?

 This is one of those *"because I can"* projects - while the core functionality is there, it doesn't run as well as I want to.
-The tiny amount of RAM on this router makes Transmission run slowly, coupled with the fact that the router's USB port isn't 3.0.
+The tiny amount of RAM on this router makes Transmission run slowly, coupled with the fact that the router's USB port isn't USB 3.0.

 ## What's included?

+* bash 4.3.30
 * BusyBox 1.21.1
 * cURL 7.50.1
+* libevent 2.0.22
 * OpenSSL 1.0.2h
-* Zlib 1.2.8
-* libevent 2.0.22
 * Transmission 2.92
 * uClibc 0.9.33.2 sysroot libs (needed to run Transmission)
+* Zlib 1.2.8

 ## How to use